This feature is available to organizations on the Team and Enterprise plans.

 There is no limit to the type or number of fields that you can protect (including uploaded files and entire sections).
 All of your data will still be easily accessible to you, but safe from malicious outside attacks.
 Additionally, data encryption will not affect how other features work with your form.

 Please note: 1) Encryption will only apply to entries after you enable it, not to past entries.
 2) If you have signed a BAA with Cognito Forms for HIPAA compliance, you cannot turn encryption off.
+3) You are prohibited from collecting and storing credit card information in Cognito Forms, except as supported by Cognito Forms for processing online payments using secure third-party payment processors.

 There are two main components to data encryption: encrypting a form, and protecting individual fields.
 To get started: